-There are times where being rational can be extremely helpful.
-And essential.
+There are times when being rational can be extremely helpful and essential.

 - Cuts across you

 - Forgets you

 Oddly enough, if you have experienced any of these examples, you are likely to have been, or are, upset and fuming.
 You probably want to leave your team, job, or the organisation.